ros-industrial/easy_manipulation_deployment/docs/sphinx/source/about/faq.rst

 *How many Robots are supported in workcell generation?*
 -----------------------------------------------------------
 The current Workcell Builder only supports **one robot and one end effector**.
-Future plans may involve supporting multiple grippers
+Future plans may involve supporting multiple grippers and robots.
+You can still manually add them in the scene URDF/SRDF.

 *I have my own object_description folders for existing objects that I want to to load into the scene.
 How do I load it into the Workcell Builder?*
 ---------------------------------------------------------------------------------------------------------------------------------------------------

 It is currently not possible to load your own objects into the scene.
 You need to create it in the GUI.
-Object loading features will be included in the future versions of this package very soon.
+Object loading features will be included in the future versions of this package.

 *Can I create my own robot and end effector from the Workcell builder?*
 --------------------------------------------------------------------------